adamjamesreid/mfed/README.md

 ##To Do
-Genome fragmentation script current outputs BED, when it shoud do GTF I have run this to convert bed to GTF
+Genome fragmentation script current outputs BED, when it shoud do GTF

+I have run this to convert bed to GTF:

 `cat gatc_frags.bed | perl -ne 'chomp;@a=split/\t/;print "$a[0]\tGATC_frag\tregion\t$a[1]\t$a[2]\t.\t.\t.\tfrag_id=\"$a[0]\:$a[1]\_$a[2]\"\n"' > gatc_frags.gtf`